tinue/apa102-pi/README.md

 After installation, ssh into the freshly setup Raspberry Pi and install additional packages.
 Also, enable SPI:

-- Update your installation (`sudo apt update && sudo apt -y upgrade`).
+- Update your installation (`sudo apt update && sudo apt -y full-upgrade`).
-- Install packages: `sudo apt install -y python3-pip python3-venv python3-rpi.gpio`
+- Install packages: `sudo apt install -y python3-dev`
 - Activate SPI: `sudo raspi-config`; Go to "Interface Options"; Go to "SPI"; Enable SPI;
-While you are at it: Do change the default password!
-Exit the tool and reboot.

 ## Use the APA102 project as a library
 The library was originally built as an educational piece of software.
 It shows how the protocol